Venta-HQ/backend/apps/marketplace/user-management/README.md

-# User Service
+# User Management Service

 ## Purpose

-The User service manages all user-related operations in the Venta backend system.
+The User Management service manages all user-related operations in the Venta backend system.
 It handles user authentication, profile management, subscription handling, and user-vendor relationships.
 This service serves as the central authority for user data and authentication state, providing gRPC endpoints for other services to consume user information and managing webhook integrations with external authentication and billing providers.

 ## Overview